ttscoff/popclipextensions/URLEncode.popclipext/README.md

 URLEncode
 ===

-Just URL encodes (percent encoding) the selected text using Perl.
+Just URL encodes (percent encoding) the selected text using the Ruby URI gem.